-Filipinos have been in America since the 17th century and comprise one of the fastest growing Asian-American communities in the US today.
-According to census data, Tagalog is the fourth most commonly spoken non-English language in the US.
-Its standardized version, called Filipino, is the national language of the Philippines, a Southeast Asian country with a population of nearly 100 million, rich in cultural and linguistic diversity.
-It is the common language in a country with approximately 180 languages and is used among more than 10 million Filipinos in over 30 countries worldwide.
+Filipinos have been in America since the 17th century and comprise one of the fastest growing Asian-American communities in the United States.
+According to census data, Tagalog, a version of Filipino, is the fourth most commonly spoken non-English language in the United States.
+Tagalog’s standardized version, Filipino, is the national language of the Philippines, a Southeast Asian country with a population of nearly 100 million, rich in cultural and linguistic diversity.
+It is used among more than 10 million Filipinos in over 30 countries worldwide.

 Study the Southeast Asian language also during the summer through the Southeast Asian Studies Summer Institute.